-If you have a solid understanding the U.S. Truckload Market, you are already familiar with the market’s structure and the three simultaneous cycles that drive it:
+If you have a solid understanding of the U.S. Truckload Market, you're familiar with the industry's structure and the three simultaneous cycles that drive it:

 - The annual procurement cycle